mothur/mothur.github.io/_wiki/edamame.md

 ---
-The goal of this tutorial is to demonstrate the standard operating procedure (SOP) that the Schloss lab uses to process their 16S rRNA gene sequences that are generated using Illumina\'s MiSeq platform using paired end reads.
+The goal of this tutorial is to demonstrate the standard operating procedure (SOP) that the Schloss lab uses to process their 16S rRNA gene sequences that are generated using Illumina's MiSeq platform using paired end reads.
 This particular version of the SOP is made for use with the [ mothur ami](Mothur_AMI) that we created.
 The mothur AMI has a data structure that follows practices akin to those